Rohanmestri/Alphabet-Classification-using-MLP-Backpropagation/README.md

 ## Dataset
-The Dataset is an Image-Dataset obtained from Kaggle under the header 'English Alphabets' which is available under the CCO License.
+The [Dataset] (https://www.kaggle.com/mohneesh7/english-alphabets/data#) is an Image-Dataset obtained from Kaggle under the header 'English Alphabets' which is available under the CCO License.

-## Tech/framework used
+## Framework used
 <b>Built with</b>
 - [Numpy](https://numpy.org/)